Xceptance/xlt-documentation/content/en/load-testing/How-Tos/load-numbers.md

 For now, we'll just assume that each request has an average response time of 1 second, which means the complete browsing scenario would take 4 sec.

 Now, the majority of users aren't that fast which is why usually think times are included.
-The average think time currently amounts to something between 10-20 seconds It used to be 40 seconds but today’s users are more experienced.
+The average think time currently amounts to something between 10–20 seconds.
+It used to be 40 seconds but today’s users are more experienced.
 Also user guidance has been improved so navigating a website is much easier.
 Let’s assume a think time of 15 seconds for our example.
 So the overall duration of the scenario is 4 * 1 sec + 3 * 15 sec = 49 seconds.

-This means, a single user can perform this scenario 73.5 times per hour (3,600 seconds / 49 seconds per visit).
+This means a single user can perform this scenario 73.5 times per hour (3,600 seconds / 49 seconds per visit).
 If we want the scenario to be performed 3,400 times per hour, we'd need 47 users (3,400 / 73.5).
 Easy, right?

 Because the server response time is most likely not constant, the number of users that XLT should use should be higher.
 It will automatically only use as many as it needs.
 But because a user requires resources, you cannot simply use a large random number but should more carefully select one.
 Be generous but not wasteful.